Central African Republic: French colonial period

-In 1920, French Equatorial Africa was established and Ubangi-Shari was administered from Brazzaville.
+In 1920, French Equatorial Africa was established, and Ubangi-Shari was administered from Brazzaville.
 During the 1920s and 1930s the French introduced a policy of mandatory cotton cultivation, a network of roads were built, attempts were made to combat sleeping sickness, and Protestant missions were established to spread Christianity.
-New forms of forced labour were also introduced and a large number of Ubangians were sent to work on the Congo-Ocean Railway.
+New forms of forced labour were introduced, and a large number of Ubangians were sent to work on the Congo–Ocean Railway.
 Through the period of construction until 1934 there was a continual heavy cost in human lives, with total deaths among all workers along the railway estimated in excess of 17,000 of the construction workers, from a combination of both industrial accidents and diseases including malaria.
-In 1928, a major insurrection, the Kongo-Wara rebellion or 'war of the hoe handle', broke out in Western Ubangi-Shari and continued for several years.
+In 1928, a major insurrection, the Kongo-Wara rebellion or 'war of the hoe handle', broke out in western Ubangi-Shari and continued for several years.
 The extent of this insurrection, which was perhaps the largest anti-colonial rebellion in Africa during the interwar years, was carefully hidden from the French public because it provided evidence of strong opposition to French colonial rule and forced labour.

-French colonization in Oubangui-Chari is considered to be the most brutal of the French colonial Empire.
+French colonization in Oubangui-Chari is considered to be the most brutal of the French Empire.

-In September 1940, during the Second World War, pro-Gaullist French officers took control of Ubangi-Shari and General Leclerc established his headquarters for the Free French Forces in Bangui.
+In September 1940, during the Second World War, pro-Gaullist French officers took control of Ubangi-Shari, and General Leclerc established his headquarters for the Free French Forces in Bangui.
 In 1946 Barthélemy Boganda was elected with 9,000 votes to the French National Assembly, becoming the first representative of the Central African Republic in the French government.
 Boganda maintained a political stance against racism and the colonial regime but gradually became disheartened with the French political system and returned to the Central African Republic to establish the Movement for the Social Evolution of Black Africa (Mouvement pour l'évolution sociale de l'Afrique noire, MESAN) in 1950.